 Because additional terms and conditions would apply involving reduction of livestock numbers by 10 percent if habitat conditions for Greater Sage-Grouse fail to be achieved on more than half of three or more than three key monitoring sites within an allotment, pressure from both cattle and bison on riparian resources would be reduced, as described in further detail in Section 3.4.5, Riparian-Wetland Habitat.
-Where impacts from grazing are greater than the recovery response, detrimental changes would occur in the riparian system, resulting in a reduced ability to meet Rangeland Health Standards.
-Conversely, where the recovery of the vegetation or site is greater than the disturbance, then recovery should occur, thereby enhancing the ability of allotments to meet Rangeland Health Standards.

 As the issuance of a 10-year grazing permit for cattle and bison on the seven allotments is implemented under the proposed action, other ongoing and reasonably foreseeable management activities would continue.
 These activities include grazing on adjacent non-BLM-administered lands and continued livestock grazing authorizations issued by the State, as well as conversion of other APR lands and permits to bison or cattle in the four surrounding counties within which APR currently holds title to property.
 Additional conversion of livestock type from cattle grazing to bison and cattle pasturing on these federal and nonfederal lands would contribute cumulatively to potential impacts on rangeland health.
+The severity of cumulative effects on rangeland health would be minimal within the context of the wider regional landscape.